Sony NEX-7 Review

 The XGA-resolution OLED electronic viewfinder peeks out from the upper left corner, a great location to avoid nose smudges on the LCD, at least for right-eye-dominant folks.
 The 3-inch LCD has 921,600 dots of resolution, and tilts up and down like all NEX cameras.
 A clever switch/button combo changes between AF/MF function and AE Lock, and then there's the usual NEX control cluster below that.
 The Movie Record button takes up a better position than past designs, just atop the leather-like thumb grip.

 It's the two dials nestled into the camera's top deck where the NEX-7's true value emerges for the enthusiast shooter.
 Used in combination with the NEX-7's rear dial and the front Navigation button, the three form a unique camera control system driven by visuals on the LCD, whose changes you can see applied to the scene in real time.
-We'll have (much) more to say about this new "Tri-Navi" interface below, in the Shooter's Report.
+We'll have (much) more to say about this new "Tri-Navi" interface below, in the Field Test.

 Sony NEX-7 Technical Info